jingangdidi/chatsong/README.md

 ```

 ## ⏰ changelog
+- [2025.07.11] release v0.2.2
+  - 🛠Fix: When saving chat history by clicking the left-side button, consecutive unanswered questions at the end should no longer be removed.
+Previously, this caused ID mismatches between the server and the page when continuing the conversation, resulting in errors.
+  - 🛠Fix: When syncing chat history across different computers, if continuing a conversation on Computer A based on a chat from Computer B, the chat history would fail to save due to path discrepancies upon closing the service.
+  - ⭐️Add: Auto-scroll pauses when scrolling upward and resumes when scrolling downward.
+  - ⭐️Add: Support for line breaks in input questions using Shift + Enter.
+  - ⭐️Add: Display token count for uploaded files.
+If the file is an image or audio, the token count will not be shown.
+  - 💪🏻Optimize: Command logs now use LocalTime (e.g., 2025-07-07T13:33:48.032687+08:00) instead of the default UTC time.
+  - 💪🏻Optimize: The command line now displays both the current question number and its corresponding QA pair index.
+Previously, it only showed the question number.
 - [2025.07.07] release v0.2.1
   -  🛠Fix: When copying a newly posed question or freshly received answer (excluding prior conversation history) by clicking the avatar, the input field not automatically gains focus.
   -  🛠Fix: Token consumption not updating upon query submission.